OzguYalcin/AdvancedHandler/README.md

 ```

 ## Handling command errors
 CommandHandler sends an error message by default, however you might want to customize this more and perhaps send an embed instead of a normal message.
-You can listen to command errors to achieve this. <br/><br/>
+You can listen to command errors to achieve this. <br/> <br/>
+**Note: If you use "error" all default errors will disabled** <br/><br/>
 Here is a list of all command errors you can listen for:

   | Name                   | info                             |